 4. Email marketing is more effective than you think.
 Over 49 per cent of Smartphone users check their email when they wake up.
 When customers subscribe to your newsletter, they give you direct access to a device they always have with them and frequently use.

-5. Optimizing emails for mobile devices are a growing trend in the business world.
+5. Optimizing emails for mobile devices is a growing trend in the business world.
 Don’t stand in your competitor’s shadow.
 Make sure you have a clear strategy for mobile purposes and more than one way to implement the strategy.

 Mobile marketing is taking the business world by storm and should be associated with every business plan.
 Every business needs at least two marketing strategies to ensure they generate traffic to their website and gain customers.